Q: Will I need insurance for the car I’m buying?

 A: Most special plates are available to the general public.
 If the vehicle is currently registered you must bring the current plate, registration certificate and your proof of current Kentucky liability insurance to the county clerk’s office.
 Click here to see our special plates.

-Q: How can I get a personalized plate for my vehicle? (do you need me to upload the application?)
+Q: How can I get a personalized plate for my vehicle?

 Q: How long will it take to receive my title?

 A: Titles are processed by the Department of Transportation and are mailed to the customer within 4 to 6 weeks of application.
 Expedited “Speed” titles are available in some circumstances for an additional fee.
 Speed titles are mailed within 4 to 5 days of application.